FADE: Towards Fairness-aware Generation for Domain Generalization via Classifier-Guided Score-based Diffusion Models: Related Work

-Achieving fairness is not devoid of challenges, especially in the presence of distribution shifts.
-These shifts can pose significant hurdles as models trained on source distributions may not generalize well to target data distributions, potentially exacerbating biases and undermining the intended fairness objectives~\cite{lin2024supervised}.
+\textbf{Fairness under Distribution Shifts.} Achieving fairness is not devoid of challenges, especially in the presence of distribution shifts.
+These shifts can pose significant hurdles as models trained on source distributions may not generalize well to target data distributions, potentially exacerbating biases and undermining the intended fairness objectives~\cite{lin2024supervised,komanduri2024causal,lin2023towards,lin2023adaptation,zhao2019rank}.
 There are two primary approaches to addressing fairness issues across domains: feature disentanglement and data augmentation.
-Feature disentanglement aims to learn latent representations of data features, enhancing their clarity and mutual independence within the model~\cite{lin2023pursuing,zhao2023fairness}.
-Data augmentation seeks to enhance the diversity of training datasets and improve model generalization performance by systematically applying controlled transformations to the training data~\cite{pham2023fairness}.
+Feature disentanglement aims to learn latent representations of data features, enhancing their clarity and mutual independence within the model~\cite{zhao2024algorithmic,lian2025metric,jiang2024feed,li2024learning,zhao2023towards}.
+However, these methods frequently rely on overly strong assumptions, which restrict their applicability and diminish their robustness.
+Additionally, assessing the quality of disentanglement presents its own challenges.
+Data augmentation seeks to enhance the diversity of training datasets and improve model generalization performance by systematically applying controlled transformations to the training data~\cite{pham2023fairness,zhao2024algorithmic}.